pineapplemachine/sorted-array-type-js/readme.md

 ## Documentation

-You can create a SortedArray object using the constructor or using the `of` and `from` class methods.
+You can create a SortedArray object using the class constructor or using the `of` and `from` static class methods.

 The constructor and the `from` static method accept an optional [comparator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).